Back to list

 Teachings

-Surah Al-Ḥadīd: Security Is Not in the Grip but in a Hand That Establishes Justice
+Surah Al-Ḥadīd: Security Does Not Lie in the Grip, but in a Hand That Establishes Justice

 For a long time, I felt secure when my hand closed: around money, around image, around small plans I called “guarantees.”
 I spent my life forecasting, locking, thickening a curtain between myself and the unforeseen – and calling it “prudence.”